trufflesuite/drizzle/README.md

     test-truffle-contracts: > Total deployments:   4
     test-truffle-contracts: > Final cost:          ...
 ETH

-Start the front end test apps
+Start the front end test apps:

     yarn serve:ui

-You'll have 3 apps to interact with.
+Now you'll have 3 apps to interact with.

   - [Generic React app](http://localhost:3000) on port 3000
   - [React app using the context API](http://localhost:3001) on port 3001